5ahmnm2021/03inclass-recap-Vichichi/README.md

 # README

 ### Project description:
-Recap - Project mit Unity Uebungen
+Recap - Project by Victoria Aichhorn

 ### Development platform:
 Windows 10, Unity 2020.1.5f1, Visual Studio 2019, none)

 ### Target platform:
-960x600
+960x600, WebGL

 ### Visuals:
 Not Yet

 ### Necessary setup/execution steps:
-Just open it, normal workeds
-Installation process, e.g. step by step instructions that I can run the project after cloning it
+You have to istall Unity and open the project with Unity Hub.
+Then click Play.

 ### Third party material:
-You don't need anaý material beside the code in the Assets Folder
+You don't need anaý material beside the code in the Assets Folder and this Documentation.

 ### Project state:
-90%

-### Limitations:
+100%

 ### Lessons Learned:

+Did all the things in the Assignment.
+Pushed it.
 Copyright by Victoria Aichhhorn